ukiw200/challenges-23-24/2. git-challenges/01-basics/description.md

 ### 3.2.
 Add, commit and push a file

-1. Create a new empty file in the same folder as these instructions (git-challenges/01-basics) with the name "solution.txt".
+1. Create a new empty file in the same folder as these instructions ("2. git-challenges/01-basics") with the name "solution.txt".
-1. In Git bash (started in the root challenges folder), run the following command:
+1. In Git bash (still running in the root folder), run the following command:

     ```console